Is your organization migrating legacy applications to a cloud platform like Microsoft Azure, AWS (Amazon Web Services), or VMware?

 - Explore a legacy to cloud migration?

 These two options often come down to what best fits each business.
 Modernizing applications can be faster and require fewer resources.
-On the other hand, one challenge with rearchitecting is ensuring that all critical data is transferred smoothly to the new system.
+On the other hand, one challenge with moving applications to the cloud is ensuring that all critical data is transferred smoothly to the new system.

 At the same time, it is important to consider all that goes into modernizing an application by building it from the first line of code:

-- Redevelop: Think about the time required for redevelopment, including testing and deployment.
+- Redevelop: Bear in mind the time required for redevelopment, including testing and deployment.

 - Refactor: Consider the projected time to modernize with current application development tools available in public cloud providers like Azure or AWS Cloud.

-- Rehost: Consider an alternate projected timeline to modernize their application inside of a private cloud such as VMware Private Cloud at Liquid Web.
+- Rehost: Think about an alternate projected timeline to modernize the application inside a private cloud such as VMware Private Cloud at Liquid Web.